brandonuscg/qcpy_readme/installation.md

 # Installation Guide

 ## Prerequisites
-Before installing QCPY, ensure you have the following:
+Before installing QCPY, make sure that you have the following:
 - Python 3.7 or later
 - `pip` (Python package manager)
 - (Optional) CUDA-enabled GPU for GPU acceleration